Nuosis/clarity-repo-template/commands/tasks/project-tasks.md

 5. **Update Task Status**: Tasks are required to update the JSON on completion.

 6. **No Testing During Development**: No unit testing, integration testing, or E2E testing during development.
 Ensure code imports and compiles.

+7. **No Silent Failures**: Errors must be logged or surfaced to users.
+Never swallow exceptions with empty catch blocks, return misleading fallback values that hide failures, or show success messages when operations fail.

+8. **No Incomplete Work Markers**: Tasks cannot be marked complete with unresolved TODO, FIXME, HACK, or XXX comments in the implemented code.

+9. **No Security Vulnerabilities**: Avoid OWASP Top 10 vulnerabilities including SQL injection, XSS, command injection, and authentication bypasses.
+Validate input at system boundaries.

+10. **Verification Run Required**: After implementing functionality, execute the actual code path (not a test) with realistic data.
+Show the output.
+This catches integration issues that mocked tests miss.

+11. **Type Safety**: Code must compile with strict TypeScript (or equivalent).
+Prefer typed APIs over `any`.
+Static analysis catches bugs without mocking overhead.

+12. **Golden Path Verification**: Before marking complete, verify the feature works end-to-end in the running application.
+Demonstrate input → output for the primary user flow.

 ## Output Location